webplatform/docs/concepts/Internet_and_Web/How_does_the_Internet_Work/index.md

 ---
-title: How does the Internet Work
+title: How does the Internet work?
-tags:
-  - Concept
-  - Pages
 readiness: 'Ready to Use'
 summary: "Every so often, you get offered a behind-the-scenes look at the cogs and fan belts behind the action.
 Today is your lucky day.
 In this article we will usher you behind the scenes of one of the hottest technologies that you might already be familiar with: the World Wide Web.
 Cue theme music.\n"
-uri: 'concepts/Internet and Web/How does the Internet Work'
+tags:
+  - Concept
+  - Pages
 todo_broken_links:
   note: 'During import MediaWiki could not find the following links, please fix and adjust this list.'
   links: